chernoya/python3/README.md

-# python3 beginner projects
+# ...
-Old projects that I made and played around with, when I first started programming.
-(Includes exam assignments: Cambridge IGCSE)
+old projects that i made and played around with when i first started programming.
+(includes cs exam assignments: Cambridge IGCSE)